David M. Fryson is a Senior Advisor for Diversity Community Outreach for theOffice of the President at West Virginia University

-He formerly served as the Deputy General Counsel for WVU.
+He formerly served as the Vice President of the Division of Diversity, Equity and Inclusion and Deputy General Counsel for WVU.
 He has practiced law for over 20 years in a variety of legal and advocacy settings.
 In addition to heading his own law office for many years, Fryson was an associate with Preiser Law Offices and McQueen and Brown Law Offices.
 Fryson served as staff attorney for the Honorable Randolph Baxter, Chief Bankruptcy Judge for the Northern District of Ohio in Cleveland, Ohio, as senior attorney for the West Virginia Workers’ Compensation Commission and the West Virginia Offices of the Insurance Commissioner.
 He was counsel in successful and historic civil rights cases and other major litigation.
 He also served as the Chief Legal Official for two municipalities and, before becoming an attorney, served on the Governor's Economic Development staff for two West Virginia governors.

 Fryson received a Bachelor of Science Degree in Education from West Virginia State University and was awarded the Doctor of Jurisprudence from West Virginia University.

 Attorney Fryson has spent his life dealing with the issues of diversity.
 In 2001, he served a term as the National Vice-President for the legendary Rev. Dr. Leon Sullivan's Opportunities Industrialization Centers (OIC) of America establishing a national office in Washington DC.
 In addition, he has been involved with the National Associate for the Advancement of Colored People (NAACP), the Charleston Job Corps Centers and assisted with the establishment of West Virginia Multi-Fest the largest diversity gathering in the state.